 Lincon and Taney had not been on good terms prior to Taney’s decision on the habeas question in Ex Parte Merryman, which he issued while acting as a circuit judge.
-Taney had also written the majority opinion in the controversial Dred Scott case in 1857, a decision than Lincoln publicly criticized in his famous debates with Stephen Douglas.
+Taney had also written the majority opinion in the controversial Dred Scott case in 1857, a decision that Lincoln publicly criticized in his famous debates with Stephen Douglas.
 Lincoln also made the Dred Scott decision a central theme of his 1860 presidential campaign.

 As Chief Justice, Taney was forced to issue the presidential oath to Lincoln in March 1861, and to listen to Lincoln’s inaugural address, where he again criticized Taney and the Dred Scott decision, but not directly by name.